nosoop/SM-TFCustomAttributeStarterPack/README.md

 - [Source Scramble][]:  memory-level tweaking, for when DHooks isn't enough
 - [TF2 Wearable Tools][]:  checks for wearables
 - [TF2 Econ Data][]: identifies loadout slots for weapons, among other things

+The following is only used when building from source; if you're just running the plugins, you do not need these:

+- [stocksoup][]:  personal library for reusable SourceMod functions

+Includes are bundled in the `third_party/` subdirectory to ensure builds are consistent.

 [tf2attributes]: https://github.com/nosoop/tf2attributes
 [dynhooks]: https://forums.alliedmods.net/showpost.php?p=2588686&postcount=589